What are ‘new’ A levels?

 - Which subjects might you want to take further?

 - Which subjects do you enjoy or have an interest in, if you have not studied them at GCSE level?

 - What GCSE grades are you likely to get?

 - Have you studied these subjects before?
 (E.g. Economics/Government & Politics?)

 - What is the subject like at Advanced level?

 - Do you have a balance of subjects that reflect the above?

 The right Study Programme depends on your needs.
 It will be aimed at preparing you for your next steps and chosen career, although we envisage the vast majority of Hackney New Sixth Form students wanting to apply to Higher Education.
-Your Study Programme will be one where you will be successful – based on your skills and interests and with subjects that work well with each other.
+However, we will facilitate access to post-18 employment, apprenticeships and degree apprenticeships.
+Study Programme will be one where you will be successful – based on your skills and interests and with subjects that work well with each other.